YoshuaImmanuelRaju/SIC-VirtualMachine/README.md

 # SIC-VirtualMachine
-Mini Project of group 10, students of TKM College of ENginerring
+Mini Project of group 10, students of TKM College of Enginerring